-The partners explained that as the practice was located in a high dental treatment needs area they took this into account when offering their services.
-The partners advised us that they provided treatment in accordance with the Department of Health's guidance 'The Delivering Better Oral Health' toolkit.
+The registered manager advised us they provided treatment in accordance with the Department of Health's guidance 'The Delivering Better Oral Health' toolkit.
 Treatments included applying fluoride varnish to teeth.
 Fluoride treatments are a recognised form of preventative measures to help protect patients' teeth from decay.
 The records we reviewed confirmed this.